 There are no national or state requirements for monitoring cyanotoxins.
 While algal blooms may contain cyanobacteria that have the potential to release cyanotoxins, these harmful toxins may not actually be present in the water itself.

 Austin Water conducts routine testing for the presence of cyanotoxins in both raw lake water taken from Lake Austin and Lake Travis, as well as in water that has finished the treatment process at the Handcox, Davis, and Ullrich Treatment Plants.
 Tests for the presence of phytoplankton (microscopic algae) and cyanotoxins in raw lake water are conducted on a weekly basis.
-Sampling for cyanotoxins occurs every two weeks.
 The sampling frequency may be adjusted based on changing conditions.
 Current tests are non-detect for cyanotoxins in raw or treated drinking water.